Supernatural (American TV series): Comics

 The series has also developed an expanded universe.
-Three six-issue comic book miniseries have been published by WildStorm, a company under the DC Comics umbrella.
-Supernatural: Origins depicts the early lives of John, Sam, and Dean Winchester, and shows how John became a hunter.
-Supernatural: Rising Son, "a dysfunctional family story", details Dean as he begins following in his father's footsteps.
+Three six-issue comic book miniseries were published by WildStorm, a company under the DC Comics umbrella.
+Supernatural: Origins (2007) depicts the early lives of John, Sam, and Dean Winchester, and shows how John became a hunter.
+Supernatural: Rising Son (2008), "a dysfunctional family story", details Dean as he begins following in his father's footsteps.
+The first two miniseries were written by Peter Johnson, one of the series co-executive producers.
 While Kripke was heavily involved with the first series, the writer's strike prevented him from doing so with Rising Son.
-Supernatural: Beginning's End deals with "the definitive events that led to Sam leaving his family to attend Stanford".
+The third miniseries, Supernatural: Beginning's End (2010), deals with "the definitive events that led to Sam leaving his family to attend Stanford" and is by television series writers Andrew Dabb and Daniel Loflin.

-A fourth miniseries, Caledonia (named Supernatural: The Dogs of Edinburgh in the UK), by Brian Wood and Grant Bond, dealt with Sam Winchester's trip to the United Kingdom during the Stanford years.
-The first two miniseries were written by Peter Johnson, one of the series co-executive producer, while the third one is by television series writers Andrew Dabb and Daniel Loflin.
+A fourth miniseries, Supernatural: Caledonia (titled Supernatural: The Dogs of Edinburgh for its omnibus release), was written by Brian Wood, illustrated by Grant Bond, and released by DC Comics in 2011.
+It deals with Sam Winchester's trip to the United Kingdom during his Stanford years.

+In July 2025, Dynamite Entertainment announced a new Supernatural comic book series, which began release on October 29, 2025.
+The series is written by Greg Pak and illustrated by Eder Messias.
+The first issue has received mostly positive reviews, averaging a critic score of 8.2/10 on Comic Book Roundup.